mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 1. You can change the page name, which is **[!UICONTROL Subpage 1]** by default.

 1. Edit the content of your page using the content designer.
-Hover the mouse over the primary page content and click **[!UICONTROL Open Designer]**, or click the corresponding button from the right palette.
 Learn how to design landing page content [here](#design-lp-content).

 1. Define your landing page URL.
+The first part of the URL is pre-filled and cannot be edited through the user interface.
+To set it up, contact your Adobe account representative or the [Adobe Customer Care Support Team](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html){target="_blank"}.

-    >[!NOTE]
+    >[!CAUTION]
     >
-    >The first part is pre-filled and cannot be edited through the user interface.
-To set it up, contact your Adobe account representative or the [Adobe Customer Care Support Team](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html){target="_blank"}.
+    >The landing page URL must be unique.

 ![](../assets/lp_subpage-settings.png)